9.20 PAVEMENT JOINTS

 The checked areas of hardened concrete should not overlap previously checked plastic concrete areas.

 · Project inspector should document tie‑steel inspection results in field book.
-In addition, any areas with out‑of‑tolerance tie steel should be shown in remarks area of PCC Plant Page (Forms 800240E and 800240M).
+In addition, any areas with out‑of‑tolerance tie steel should be shown in remarks area of PCC Plant Page (Form 800240E).

 Minimum placement tolerances for purpose of initiating retrofit correction only are as follows:

-n Angle: Minor variations to 1.6 radians (90 degrees) not critical as long as at least an effective length of 300 mm (12 inches) of tie steel extends across joint
+n Angle: Minor variations to 90 degrees not critical as long as at least an effective length of 12 inches of tie steel extends across joint

-n Lateral Position & Number: The following minimum number of bars should extend at least a nominal 300 mm (12 inches) across joint:
+n Lateral Position & Number: The following minimum number of bars should extend at least a nominal 12 inches across joint:

 a.
 The centerline L‑1 and L‑2 joints and any lane line joint of multilane pavements